How to Survive Long Flights in Economy

 Your sleep will be restless.
 Your muscles will ache.
 And yes, your skin will be dried out and you will feel disgusting as you deplane.
 There is no magic pill for enjoying a long-haul flight in economy.
 But I will teach you how to survive it, in as much style and grace as possible.

-Below, how to survive long flights in economy like a boss:
+Below, how to survive long flights in economy and arrive looking as good as when you left:

 Charge up all your devices.
 Download movies or seasons of shows you’ve been meaning to watch (I highly recommend Killing Eve and Schitt’s Creek).
 Stock up on paper and books on your e-readers.
 Invest in a quality pair of headphones.